 - You must pay the fee in full by your court date.
 The Deferred Disposition Fee is $334.00.

 - You can not have been charged with speeding in excess of 25 miles per hour over the posted speed limit.

 - You can not currently be on Deferred Disposition for another citation in Bartonville, and;

 - You have not been on probation within the twelve months preceding the date of the offense in Bartonville.

-Upon completion of the terms and conditions of the probation, your ticket will be submitted to the judge for dismissal, resulting in no conviction.
+Upon completion of all terms and conditions of the probation, your ticket will be submitted to the judge for dismissal, resulting in no conviction.
 Assure you have submitted all required documents, such as requried courses or community service, that were conditions of your Deferral by the Due date on your Deferral form.
 Contact the Court with any quetions.